 A logical block by block approach to story building based on cause and effect.
 It was almost too tempting to resist.
 I loved the idea.
 But something just didn’t gel with me about it, and I couldn’t quite figure out what it was.
 I wanted to use it so much but using it felt like, I don't know, awkward, clumsy?
 Almost as if the concept, as brilliant as it was, was getting in the way of the writing.
 But the concept still intrigues me, so I will be sure to make a return visit and take it for another spin.

 Simple, elegant, structured markdown writing.
 Beautiful to look at, lovely to use.
 But you are severely limited if you want to do anything outside of movie scriptwriting.
 No iPad version.
-I noted in their forums that there was constant talk of it, but there seemed to be a element of resistance to new ideas.
+I noted in their forums that there was constant talk of it, but like Christmas...
+Their forum, unfortunately, seems to nurture an element of resistance to new ideas, which is a pity because the app could reach a much wider audience if it was opened up.
+At the moment it's a kinda one-trick pony for scriptwriting.
 Fair enough, it's a beautiful application, and it was designed for one thing, which it does well.
 But mobile is where it's at.
 I doubt anyone is going to write a script on a mobile phone, but iPad?
 12 inch iPad Pro?
 With a neat little Bluetooth keyboard?
 Better than lugging around a heavy MacBook Pro.

 Everything was right here except for the aesthetics and poor mobile support.
 The mobile app is there but is, by all accounts, unusable.
 Hats off to the developer though, he’s doing this all on his own and he turns out a solid product.
 If FadeIn Pro had the aesthetics and user interface of Highland, well, wow!
 That would be something to shake the market up.